Introduction to the Colon

 In English, colons are placed at the end of a clause or phrase, typically before introducing a list, explanation, example, or quotation.
 Here are some guidelines for colon placement and use:

-1 – Before Introducing a List
+1 – Before introducing a list

 Colons are commonly used before listing items, elements, or ideas.
 The colon signals to the reader that a list is about to follow.